hortonworks-spark/cloud-integration/cloud-examples/README.md

 ## Building a local version of Spark to test with

-This module needs a version of Spark with the `spark-cloud` module with it;
+This module needs a version of Spark with the `spark-hadoop-cloud` module with it;
 if this is not in the maven repsitory, it needs to be built locally.

 ## Test Configuration